slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 #### Implementations
 After defining an interface, implementations should be created to implement the contract defined by the interface.
+Impentations can also be created without directly implementing an interface but extending or inheriting from an existing implementation.
+When creating an implementation the following must be followed:
+-

 #### Data Access  Objects